flitbit/minioc-loader/README.md

 For a given directory, the first exported `$init` function is scheduled.
 The loader does not directly call the `$init` function, instead it uses the minioc `container`'s `fulfill` operation.
 When the loader calls minioc's `fulfill`, it always provides two options: `next` and `loader`.

-**next** --- a callback function used to tell the loader to continue processing the directory.
+**next** -- a callback function used to tell the loader to continue processing the directory.

-**loader*** --- the loader itself enabling you to load other files and directories
+**loader** -- the loader itself enabling you to load other files and directories.

 When an `$init` function fails to bind and call the `next` callback, it effectively cancels the loading process.